ironsheep/P2-vscode-langserv-extension/Migrate-v230.md

 ## 6. Test your new environment with a quick build-and run

 Let's test your new setup.
-You will need to have flexspin or pnut_ts installed and have selected one of these compilers and you will need a P2 with PropPlug connected to your machine and powered on.
+You will need to have flexspin, or flexspin and pnut_ts, installed and have selected one of these compilers and you will need a P2 with PropPlug connected to your machine and powered on.

 - Download a short test project [TermDemo.zip](DOCs/DEV/TermDemo.zip) and unpack it.
 - Open the folder you unpacked it into with VSCode.